menchelab/radipop/RadiPOP-standalone/readme.md

 ## Features
-- Choose file: Choose a folder containing the png slices. --> Loads them onto screen
+- Choose file: Choose a folder containing the png slices (and optionally .p mask files). --> Load them onto screen
 - Scrollbar: Mouseover will load slice into main view
-- Hide mask: GET request to flask server: Gets slider values as alert
 - Sliders: Will POST slider values to flask server.
-Flask server stores slider values.
+Flask server calculates new masks using RadiPOP Segmenter and returns new mask
+- Hide mask: Hides mask
 - Like Button: Demonstration of a React Component

 ## Dependencies